Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Introduction

 A leading method in the ML literature to obtain efficient lightweight neural networks is based on knowledge distillation (KD) \cite{hinton2015distilling}, which transfers the knowledge from a well-trained large ``teacher'' to a small ``student'' model while guaranteeing a desired level of performance, enabling a form of model compression~\cite{zhang2021compacting}.
 KD is a regularization technique for transferring learned knowledge between classifiers, helping models to refine their predictions and enhance generalization \cite{phuong2019towards,tang2020understanding,mobahi2020self}.
 This is particularly valuable when distilling knowledge from a large, accurate teacher model to a lightweight student for deployment on resource-limited devices \cite{buciluǎ2006model,ba2014deep,polino2018model}.
 By learning to match the teacher’s soft outputs, which convey nuanced information about class relationships and decision boundaries, the student can achieve competitive performance with significantly reduced computational cost.
 Moreover, even without a separate teacher, a model can leverage its own outputs or intermediate representations as internal guidance to improve learning, a process known as self-distillation or self-KD.
 In the context of beam tracking, \cite{park2025resource} employed KD to obtain a compact model using only radar data, while in ISAC, KD has been applied to transceiver design \cite{kong2021knowledge}, channel estimation and feedback \cite{tang2021knowledge,catak2022defensive,guo2022environment}, semantic communications \cite{liu2023knowledge}, user positioning \cite{al2024knowledge}, and remote sensing \cite{zhang2021learning,ni2022cross}.

 Despite the advances discussed above, most of the research pertinent to beam tracking focuses on predicting only the current beam based on current and/or past sensory data.
 Such methods result in frequent inference operations at each time step causing high overhead for sensing and processing in terms of power consumption, latency, and signaling.
 Long-term beam prediction can alleviate this by jointly predicting multiple future time steps, but this idea has remained largely unexplored.
-Existing work \cite{jiang2022computer,Jiang2024LiDAR} has considered long-term beam prediction based on vision and LiDAR data, respectively, achieving encouraging results.
+Existing work has considered long-term beam prediction based on LiDAR \cite{Jiang2024LiDAR}, radar \cite{Luo2023millimeter} and vision data \cite{jiang2022computer}, achieving encouraging results.
 To facilitate learning from vision data, the convolutional neural network (CNN) model YOLOv4 \cite{bochkovskiy2020yolov4} for object detection was used to extract the coordinates of potential targets from raw images in \cite{jiang2022computer}.
-However, YOLOv4, which has approximately $6.4 \times 10^7$ parameters, is a relatively heavy model for deployment on resource-limited devices.
+However, YOLOv4, which has approximately $64$M parameters, is a relatively heavy model for deployment on resource-limited devices.
 More efficient long-term beam tracking requires further exploration.
+While LiDAR sensing provides accurate depth cues for beam prediction, cameras are significantly lower-cost and more widely deployed together with communication infrastructure.
+This motivates vision-only beam tracking to enable scalable and practical beam management without specialized sensing hardware.